heinc1010/BAMixChecker/README.md

 BAMixChecker is a fast and easy-to-use sample matching checkup tool for NGS dataset.

-It is simple and fast but accurately detects a pair of WGS, WES, RNA, targeted sequencing bam files from same individual.
+It is simple and fast but accurately detects pairs of WGS, WES, RNA, targeted sequencing bam files originating from the same individual.

-And the user can catch the information of mismatched sample information as well as the matched sample information at a glance.
+It informs the user about matched or mismatched sample at a glance.

 Detailed instruction can be found at https://bamixchecker.readthedocs.io.